rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 Velyr - Captain of secret acquisitions department at the Consortium

-"Cass"-idy - Thief who worked with Sazen Bhamar in the heist where he saw the Herald

 Son Leto Julii - <span style="color:#c00000">contract to be killed by Aorta 250gp</span>